Test Preparation

 you with instructions on how to complete the examination you are taking.
 Take the

-time to listen to the monitor’s presentation and to read the instructions while
+time to listen to the monitor’s presentation and read the instructions while

 you wait for the exam to begin.
 If you have questions, raise your hand and ask the